laurence6/backup.py/README.md

 # Configuration

-Configuration file of this program is a python module.
-You can have different configuration files and you need to specify one configuration file when you run this program.
+The configuration file of this program is similar to a python module and it must comply with python syntax.
+You can have some different configuration files and you need to specify one when you run this program.

 The configuration file must contain a list named 'CONFIG_LIST' and you can put some items which represtent folders you want to backup into it.
-Each item must be a dictionary which include five keys: 'enabled', 'ori_dir', 'des_dir', 'include', 'exclude', 'options'.
+Each item must be a dictionary which include five items: 'enabled', 'ori_dir', 'des_dir', 'include', 'exclude', 'options'.

 # Example

 ### Configuration file:

-/root/config.py
+/root/demo.conf

 ```python
 CONFIG_LIST = [